mriphysics/multiSliceAlignedSENSE/README.md

 ###### ./meth/pos
 contains functions for postprocessing: *gibbsRingingFilter.m*, *rotateMPS.m*, *writeNIFTI.m*.

 NOTE 1: Exemplary data is provided in files *yT[1-2]Comp.mat*, respectively for Figures 3 and 4.
-To run the code these datasets are expected to be placed in the folder
+To run the code the user is expected to create a folder
 ###### ./data
+where these datasets should be located.
 Data generated when running the scripts is also stored in this folder.

 NOTE 2: When running the scripts, set the *gpu* variable to 0 if your system does not support NVIDIA GPU computing under MATLAB.